Level lowering on Siegel modular threefold of paramodular level: Abstract

 \section{Abstract}

-In this article we prove some level lowering results for Siegel modular forms of degree $2$ with paramodular level structure by adapting a method of Ribet in his proof of the epsilon conjecture.
-The proof relies on the description of the supersingular locus of a quaternionic Siegel threefold which is obtained by the author in a previous work.
-The heart of the proof is the so called $p,q$ switch trick introduced by Ribet where $p,q$ are two distinct prime numbers and it relies on the comparison between the vanishing cycle at $q$ on the paramodular Siegel threefold and the vanishing cycle at $p$ on the quaternionic Siegel threefold.
+In this article we prove several level lowering results for cuspidal automorphic representations occurring in the cohomology of the Siegel modular threefold with paramodular level structure by adapting a method of Ribet in his proof of the Serre's epsilon conjecture.
+The proof is purely geometric and relies on the description of the supersingular locus of certain quaternionic unitary Shimura variety and an arithmetic level raising result on this Shimura variety.
+The heart of the proof is a comparison of the dimension of the space of vanishing cycles on the Siegel modular threefold with paramodular level structure with that on the quaternionic unitary Shimura variety.